Insurance Terms and Definitions

 In Pennsylvania, it's the Commissioner of Insurance

-Out-of-Pocket: This is a term to describe the money you pay from your own funds (that is, out of your pocket) for a health care service, even though you have health insurance.
+Out-of-Pocket: The money you pay from your own funds (that is, out of your pocket) for a health care service, even though you have health insurance.
 Some common “out-of-pocket” expenses are co-pays, co-insurance, and deductibles.
 Important: the same insurance policy may have a co-pay for some services and deductible for different services—it all depends on the details of your health insurance policy/contract.

-Out-of-Pocket maximums: This is the highest dollar amount that your insurance policy requires you to pay out-of-pocket for covered services in a year.
-Let’s say your policy’s out-of-pocket maximum is $1,000 a year; once you spend $1,000 out-of-pocket, you may not have to pay anything else out-of-pocket—unless you exceed the coverage limits.
+Out-of-Pocket maximums: The highest dollar amount your insurance policy requires you to pay out-of-pocket for covered services in a year.
+Let’s say your policy’s in-network out-of-pocket maximum is $1,000 a year; once you spend $1,000 out-of-pocket, you may not have to pay anything else out-of-pocket—unless you exceed the coverage limits or receive care at an out-of-network provider.
 Depending on your policy, some costs you pay do not apply to the out-of-pocket maximum.
 As usual, these issues are determined by your insurance company.

 The insurer usually requires the provider to produce documents and other data to prove that the proposed treatment is “medically necessary.”
 Some insurers use complex criteria in order to grant a prior authorization and may refuse to reveal the criteria they used to determine if a particular course of treatment can be covered.
 (Remember though, that a “medically necessary” treatment still won’t be covered if your insurance policy doesn’t include it among the services covered under your benefits.)
-Since eating disorders treatment can take a long time, The Emily Program often runs into “prior authorization” situations.
+Since eating disorders treatment can take a long time, The Emily Program may run into authorization challenges.
 Fortunately, we have good working relationships with most insurers, and can often agree with them on a course of action.